-This letter is provided as the Final Summative Evaluation, pursuant to the Accreditation Council for Graduate Medical Education (ACGME) requirements, for Dr. , regarding training in the Residency Program at our institution.
+This letter is provided as the final evaluation, pursuant to the Accreditation Council for Graduate Medical Education (ACGME) requirements, for Dr. [insert name of resident/fellow], regarding training in the [insert specialty name] Residency/Fellowship Program at our institution.
 This is a protected communication between Quality Improvement Committees as contemplated under the Tennessee Patient Protection and Quality Improvement Act, Tenn.
 Code Anno § 63-1-150 and § 68-11-272 (as amended 2014) (PPQIA).
-Under the PPQIA, healthcare providers who act as part of a Quality Improvement Committee (QIC), when providing information to other QIC's, are conferred immunity and a presumption of good faith, and the communication is confidential and privileged and protected from direct or in-direct means of discovery, subpoena or admission into evidence.
+Under the PPQIA, healthcare providers who act as a Quality Improvement Committee (QIC), when providing information to other QIC's, are conferred immunity and a presumption of good faith, and the communication is confidential and privileged and protected from direct or in-direct means of discovery, subpoena, or admission into evidence.
 Accordingly, this submission is sent relying upon the confidentiality, privileges and immunity conferred under the PPQIA and any analogous statute or rule in your state, as well as the Health Care Quality Improvement Act, 42 U.S.C.
 Section 11101, et seq.
-This Summative Evaluation is for the limited purposes set forth in the ACGME Program Director's Guide effective on this date.
+This Final Evaluation is for the limited purposes set forth in the ACGME Program Director's Guide effective on this date.

-Dr. satisfactorily completed residency training in at The University of Tennessee College of Medicine Chattanooga.
-Based on a composite of multiple evaluations by supervisors in this resident's rotations and experiences during the residency training, the Program Director and the Clinical Competency and Residency Quality Improvement Committee of The University of Tennessee College of Medicine Chattanooga, attest that the training program has been successfully completed and the resident has demonstrated sufficient competence to engage in autonomous practice in the specialty of .
-The resident was recommended for the certifying examination administered by the Medical Specialty Board for .
+Dr. [insert name of resident/fellow] satisfactorily completed residency/fellowship training in [insert specialty name] at the University of Tennessee Health Science Center.
+Based on a composite of multiple evaluations by supervisors in this resident's/fellow's rotations and experiences during the residency/fellowship training, the Program Director attests that the training program has been successfully completed.
+In providing this attestation, the Program Director has considered recommendations from the Clinical Competency Committee.
+The resident/fellow was recommended for the certifying examination administered by the Medical Specialty Board for [insert specialty name].

-The following is derived from a composite of multiple evaluations by supervisors in the rotations during Dr. ''s residency training.
-The Final Summative Evaluation is based upon ACGME recognized General Competency Domains, which define the essential components of clinical competence.
+The following is derived from a composite of multiple evaluations by supervisors in the rotations during Dr. [insert name of resident/fellow]'s residency/fellowship training.
+The evaluation is based upon ACGME recognized General Competencies, which define the essential components of clinical competence.